 This blog addresses question #7.
 Each question is addressed in Key Questions to Answer before Building Competency Models, Adapted From Practical Questions for HR Professionals Who Are Building Competency Models—a Consultant’s Experience By Dr. Richard S. Mansfield.

-Choosing the correct model type is covered in the Building Competency Models workshop, next scheduled for February 19-21, 2019 in Ft.
-Lauderdale, Florida.
+Choosing the correct model type is covered in the Building Competency Models workshop, next scheduled for February 11-13, 2020 in Atlanta.

 Join LikedIn’s Competency-Based Talent Management group for further discussion on this topic.